Skip to content

 Args:

-seed: The seed used for random number generation.
-If None, the seed from the dataset is used.
+initial_seed: Seed for random number generation.
+If ``None``, the dataset seed is used.

 Returns: